joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/09/04/world/europe/italy-migrants-missing-libya.html

 **Four People Were Killed in a School Shooting in Georgia**\
-`Also, Zelensky is preparing to shake-up his cabinet.
+`Also, Zelensky is preparing to shake up his cabinet.
 Here’s the latest at the end of Wednesday.`\
 https://nytimes.com/2024/09/04/briefing/georgia-school-shooting-ukraine-cabinet-changes.html

 **Internet Archive Loses Court Appeal in Fight Over Online Lending Library**\